 According to Scarselli, Count Negroni was excessively fond of his invention and would drink up to 40 Negronis a day.
 We wouldn’t go that far, but the Negroni is definitely right up there with the Old Fashioned as a classic go-to cocktail.
 It’s a booze-forward drink for sure, but that’s what makes it so layered and well-balanced.
 Just when the bitter-sweet blood orange flavor of the Campari seems a bit much, mellow vermouth and gin are there to smooth things out — it’s a little sweet and very bright and aromatic.

 This is a classy, grown-up drink.
-Bartenders have always given us mad props for ordering it, and so will your friends if you flash it on a virtual cocktail party call.
+Bartenders have always given us mad props for ordering it, and so will your friends if you serve it for summer happy hours on the patio.
 It’s a beautiful drink, so this might be the time to splurge on an elegant set of glasses — and, perhaps, a colossal ice cube mold.

 Our tip: One of the things we love about this recipe is that it’s a simple 1:1 of gin, Campari, and sweet vermouth, which makes it really easy to batch.
 If you and the S.O. are cocktailing, make a small pitcher of Negronis, chill it completely in the fridge, and pour it into ice-filled glasses.

 1 oz gin